 Correlation analysis

-Correlation analysis can be calculated to investigate the relationship of variables.
-How strong the correlation is is determined by the correlation coefficient, which varies from -1 to +1.
+The strength of this relationship is measured by the correlation coefficient, which ranges from -1 to +1.
+A coefficient close to +1 indicates a strong positive correlation, while a value near -1 signifies a strong negative correlation.
+Values around zero suggest little to no relationship.
 Correlation analyses can thus be used to make a statement about the strength and direction of the correlation.

 Example